globalbrain/sefirot/README.md

 ### Code style guide

-Sefirot follows official [Vue Style Guide](https://vuejs.org/v2/style-guide/).
-But always remember to follow the "Golden Rule" below.
+Sefirot follows the official [Vue Style Guide](https://vuejs.org/v2/style-guide/).
+But always remember to follow the "Golden Rule"&hellip;

 > Every line of code should appear to be written by a single person, no matter the number of contributors.
 > &mdash; <cite>@mdo</cite>